jerry3k/docker-eth/README.md

 This image pulls https://github.com/ethereum-mining/ethminer/releases unpacks it, and makes it ready to use in nvidia-docker.

 ### Requirements
-- Nvidia drivers for your GPU, you can get them here: [Nvidia drivers](http://www.nvidia.com/Download/index.aspx)
+- Nvidia drivers (I also needed cuda) for your GPU, you can get them here: [Nvidia drivers](http://www.nvidia.com/Download/index.aspx)
 - Nvidia-docker (so docker can access your GPU) install instructions here: [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)

-### How to run
+### How to run using nvidia-docker 2.x
 ```
-$ nvidia-docker run -it jhgoodwin/eth-cuda-miner ARG1 ARG2 ...
+$ docker run --runtime=nvidia --rm -it jhgoodwin/eth-cuda-miner ARG1 ARG2 ...

 # Example
-$ nvidia-docker run -it jhgoodwin/eth-cuda-miner \
+$ docker run --runtime=nvidia --rm -it jhgoodwin/eth-cuda-miner \
 -S us-west1.nanopool.org:9999 \
 -O <your_wallet_address>.<worker_name>/<your_email>
 ```